-Most of us live our adult lives as confused children.
-What do I mean by that?.
-Imagine a child holding a mirror and staring at her reflection.
-She becomes so fascinated by what she sees that she forgets who she is.
-Not only that, but if you watch carefully, when she wants to fix something on her hair that is out of place she does it by clumsily attempting to fix the wrong side.
+Most of us live our adult lives as confused children; what do I mean by this?
+Imagine a child holding a mirror and staring at her reflection, she becomes so fascinated by what she sees that she forgets who she is.
+Not only that but if you watch carefully, when she wants to fix something on her hair that is out of place she does it by clumsily attempting to fix the wrong side.
 She is focus on the wrong side because mirrors offer a distorted image of oneself.
-As we grow up we tend to approach life in the same way that child attempted to fix her hair by looking at herself in the mirror.
-We focus on the wrong things.
+As we grow up we tend to approach life in the same way a child would attempt to fix her hair while looking at her reflection…we focus on the wrong things!

-Instead of looking for reassurance, we need to start looking for revelation.
-How do we do this?, by looking not into a distorted image but rather by looking at a true mirror; the one within ourselves; let us not forget that social reformation begins not at a group scale but rather within oneself, as such all we can do is work on us and if possible, requested and needed offer guidance without impositions.
+Instead of looking for reassurance we need to start looking for revelation.
+How do we do this? certainly not by looking into a distorted image but rather at a true mirror; the one within ourselves; let us not forget that social reformation begins not at a group scale but rather within oneself, as such all we can do is work on us and if possible, requested and needed offer guidance without impositions.

-When we look at remarkable individuals (remarkable not by monetary success instead those who have achieve what they set out to do), you find that the thing they have in common is that they have nothing in common.
+When we look at remarkable individuals (remarkable not by monetary success alone but because they did what they set out to do) we find the thing they have in common is that they have nothing in common!

-Individuality really is all it is cracked up to be.
-People who embrace their individuality, their weirdness, those people shine as if they have swallowed a shooting star, or the moon.
+Individuality really is all it is cracked up to be People who embrace their individuality, their weirdness, those are the ones who shine as if they have swallowed a shooting star or the moon.

-Your job is not to be like anyone else, not even like those remarkable people that have changed our history and many lives.
-Your job is to be as different from anyone else as you can, because you are you and they are they.
+Your job is not to be like anyone else, not even like those remarkable people who helped changed history or many lives; your job is to be as different from anyone else as you can because you are you and they are they.
 Be as good at being you as they are at being themselves.

 The other stage during which we are amazing at being ourselves is when we are old.
 When we hit that stage, we realize there is not much time left.
 Everything intensifies, and so we challenge the rules more and we learn to say no.

-Why do we do that?, because they challenge us to look in and remember who we are past the mask of conditioning.
-If one isn’t ready to look in, then the interaction with such person will make us uncomfortable.
+Why do we do that?
+Because they challenge us to look in and to remember who we are past the mask of conditioning.
+If one isn’t ready to look in, then the interaction with such person will feel uncomfortable.

 People go around saying “Life starts once you get out of your comfort zone”.
-I notice a lot of people saying it without understanding what they are saying.
-Uncomfortable can be good, not just when trying new sports or foods, but when challenging our beliefs.
+I notice a lot of people saying it without understanding its actual meaning.
+“Uncomfortable” can be good, not just when trying new sports or foods but when challenging our beliefs.

 Sometimes you have to go through the worst to understand the fullness of this life and your part in it.

 Most religions teachings aren’t the problem; to me the problem lies in the limited interpretation of those teaching it.
 God is not limited to one book or one building or one day a week.
 God is the infinite universe, which you can find within yourself and only when you truly understand yourself will you develop an intimate relationship with the divine.

 Look around you, do you see everything looking the same?
 Hell no!.

 Nature is a big example of individuality while remaining connected.
 It is so diverse, it exists for its sake, it is not thinking about the rest of the world– yet by thriving it helps everything and everyone around.
-We are also expressions of this great force, and just like in nature we are very diverse/different.
+We are also expressions of the great divine force and just like in nature we are very diverse.
 I don’t have to act like you to go to a heaven somewhere.
-My purpose in life is to be me, and yours to be you.
+My purpose in life is to be me and yours should be to be you.